-I am a 34-year-old single mother of three.
-I am a convert to Catholicism and came into the Church on April 7, 2007.
+I am the mother of 5 beautiful children and a convert to Catholicism.
+I came into the Church on April 7, 2007.
 This blog is a collection of thoughts and things I learn in my journey of faith.
 All comments are welcome!

 Against Heresies (Book III, Chapter 3) - St. Irenaeus